-You are cordially invited to attend the Annual Meeting of Shareholders, or the Annual Meeting, of Aehr Test Systems, a California corporation, or the Company, to be held on October 26, 2017, at 4:00 p.m., at the Company's corporate headquarters located at 400 Kato Terrace, Fremont, California 94539, for the following purposes:
+You are cordially invited to attend the Annual Meeting of Shareholders, or the Annual Meeting, of Aehr Test Systems, a California corporation, or the Company, to be held on October 23, 2018, at 4:00 p.m., at the Company's corporate headquarters located at 400 Kato Terrace, Fremont, California 94539, for the following purposes:

 - 1. To elect six directors. - 2.
-To ratify the selection of BPM LLP as the Company's independent registered public accounting firm for the fiscal year ending May 31, 2018. - 3.
-To approve, on an advisory basis, the compensation of the Company's named executive officers. - 4.
+To approve an amendment to the Company's Amended and Restated 2006 Employee Stock Purchase Plan to increase the number of shares reserved for issuance thereunder by an additional 350,000 shares. - 3.
+To ratify the selection of BPM LLP as the Company's independent registered public accounting firm for the fiscal year ending May 31, 2019. - 4.
+To approve, on an advisory basis, the compensation of the Company's named executive officers. - 5.
 To transact such other business as may properly come before the Annual Meeting or any adjournments thereof.

-Only shareholders of record at the close of business on September 6, 2017 will be entitled to notice of and to vote at the Annual Meeting.
+Only shareholders of record at the close of business on September 6, 2018 will be entitled to notice of and to vote at the Annual Meeting.